 The Ph.D.
-Qualifying Examination serves 3 main purposes: 1) to encourage early communication between supervisor and student regarding the overarching Ph.D. work and thereby assist students to complete their degree in a timely fashion (i.e., within 4 years for those entering with an M.Sc., or 5 years for direct entry).
-The Examination will ensure that all Ph.D. students have, during the first year (for those entering with an M.Sc.) or 18 months (for direct entry) of their program, completed half of their course requirements in a satisfactory manner and developed and defended a research proposal which is both adequate and feasible to complete in a timely fashion, normally defined as being within the next 3 years (for those entering with an M.Sc.) or 4 years (for direct entry).
-2) The defense of the proposal will test the student's ability to conceptualize and integrate knowledge and their understanding of research design, as well as breadth of knowledge tangential to the thesis.
+Qualifying Examination serves 3 main purposes: 1) to encourage early communication between supervisor and student regarding the overarching Ph.D. work and thereby assist students to complete their degree in a timely fashion (i.e., within 4 years).
+The Examination will ensure that all Ph.D. students have, during the first year of their program, completed half of their course requirements in a satisfactory manner and developed and defended a research proposal which is both adequate and feasible to complete in a timely fashion, normally defined as being within the next 3 years.
+2) The defense of the proposal will test the student's ability to conceptualize and integrate knowledge and his or her understanding of research design, as well as breadth of knowledge tangential to the thesis.
 3) The Examination will allow weak students to be identified early in their program and remedial action implemented.